fcerbell/fcerbell.github.io/_drafts/en/2017-09-12-IotSensorSendingToRedis.md

 }
 ```

-### Redis commands
+### Send Redis commands

-Now, it is time to actually send commands to Redis to send the value at the
+Now, it is time to actually send commands to Redis to insert the value at the
 begining of a Redis list using `LPUSH`.
-The list is named from the device's MAC
+The list key is built from the
-address prefixed by "v:".
+concatenation of the string "v:" and the the device's MAC address.

 Add this code immediately after the connection test.